-- 25. Party bodies shall report all financial transactions to the AGV Finance Officer on a quarterly basis. - 26.
-Quarterly reports shall be provided by due dates as specified by the AGV State Treasurer. - 27.
-Quarterly reports shall include:

-- a) record of all financial transactions made during the quarter; - b) record of all donations received during the quarter; - c) all bank account statements for the quarter; - d) all invoices/receipts received for expenditure made during the quarter; - e) all expenditure claim forms for which expenditure was reimbursed during the quarter; - f) any other relevant financial documents. - Quarterly records of financial transactions and donations shall be in a format as specified by the AGV State Treasurer. - 29.
-All complete or partially complete cheque books, deposit books and receipt books shall be made available on request to the AGV Finance Officer with the final quarterly report for the financial year.
+- 24. Party bodies shall report all financial transactions to the AGV Finance Officer on a quarterly basis via the AGV Finance Reporting Tool, exclusive of GST.. - 25.
+Quarterly reports shall be provided by due dates as specified by the AGV State Treasurer. - 26.
+Quarterly reports shall include: - a. record of all financial transactions made during the quarter; - b. record of all donations received during the quarter; - c. all invoices/receipts received for expenditure made during the quarter as soft copy attached to BRT entries, as supplied to AGV State Office with the Party Body Payment Processing Form. - d. all expenditure claim forms for which expenditure was reimbursed during the quarter; - e. any other relevant financial documents. - 27.
+Quarterly records of financial transactions and donations shall be in a format as specified by the AGV State Treasurer.